NicoBiernat/VoronoiLayoutVisualization/README.md

 Under The section "Animation Control" two sliders as well as five buttons can be found.
 The first slider labeled "Speed" is used to set the time interval between steps while the animation is running.
-To start the animation, the button in the middle is uses.
+To start the animation, the button in the middle is used.
 If pressed, the program will automatically advance through the different substeps of the algorithm until paused by pressing the button again or the algorithm is finished.
 The two buttons to the left and right of the play button can be used to manually advance through the algorithm.
 If substeps are enabled, they will move one substep at a time.
 Otherwise, they will just go through the steps of the algorithm.
 To get to the first or last step of the algorithm quickly, the last two buttons can be used.